Testing the No-Hair Theorem with Observations in the Electromagnetic Spectrum. IV. Relativistically Broadened Iron Lines: INTRODUCTION

-We also show, however, that line profiles from black holes with different spins and values of the parameter $\epsilon_3$, chosen in such a way that the spacetimes have the ISCO at the same coordinate radius, are practically indistinguishable even for black holes with high spins.
-We isolate this effect from the other relativistic properties of the spacetime and show that these properties only contribute to the line shape at the few percent level.
+We also show, however, that line profiles for different spins and values of the parameter $\epsilon_3$, chosen in such a way that the spacetimes have the ISCO at the same coordinate radius, are practically indistinguishable even for high values of the spin.
 We argue that this correlation may be reduced in combination with other observables such as the frequencies of quasi-periodic oscillations (QPOs), which depend only indirectly on the location of the ISCO.